-United States: OSHA Standards and Directives for Work within Confined Spaces
+Australian Legislation for Work within Confined Spaces

-For full compliance with the Occupational Safety and Health Administration (OSHA) standard governing confined spaces, 29 CFR 1910.146, it is necessary to rely upon the expertise of safety and health professionals such as industrial hygienists.
-MSA, with nearly 100 years of industrial safety experience, can assist in this effort by providing equipment, training and services suited for the special conditions found within confined spaces.
+For full compliance with the Workplace Health & Safety (WHS) Act and Regulations (2011), it is necessary to rely upon the expertise of safety and health professionals such as industrial hygienists.
+MSA, with over 100 years of mining and industrial safety experience, can assist in this effort by providing equipment, training and services suited for the special conditions found within confined spaces.
 For more complete information, refer to the following publications: